Category: The Busts

 Garakontie was seen by his contemporaries as “the most noted man among all the Iroquois.”
 He may claim from us recognition as the greatest American diplomat of the 17th century.

-He was, for a quarter century, “first among equals” among the “50 Confederate Lords” who ruled over the league …
+He was, for a quarter century, “first among equals” among the “50 Confederate Lords” who ruled …

 Continue reading